-Commerce 4FR3 Insurance and Risk Management Fall 2021 Course Schedule
+Commerce 4FR3 Insurance and Risk Management Fall 2022 Course Schedule

-Dates Schedule Week 1: This chapter introduces th Management and Insurance he concept of risk and the various ways to evaluate and manage it.
+Dates Schedule Week 1: This chapter introduces th Management and Insurance le concept of risk and the various ways to evaluate and manage it.
 The basics of anaging risk - is then introduced.
-Readings: Chapter 1: Risk, Risk Management and Insurance Review Lecture videos: Chapter 1: Risk, Risk Management and Insurance Participation: Prepare Chapter 1 questions posted on Avenue for online class Group Discussion Post: Introduce Yourself and your goals for this course in the Discussions forum on Avenue Thursday, Sept 9 (11:30 am - 2:30 pm) Live online class via Zoom: (Introduction and Chapter 1) Week 2: This chapter provides the o Insurance and Insurance Law underpinnings of insurance rates as well as the essence of Contracts - all tracts - and Negligence - the basis for the need for liability insurance Readings: Chapter 2: Backdrop to Insurance and Insurance Law Review Lecture videos: Chapter 2: Backdrop to Insurance and Insurance Law Participation: Chapter 2 questions posted on Avenue Group Discussion Post: Decide on your Group Leaders and group norms Thursday, Sept 16 (11:30 am - 2:30 pm) Live online class via Zoom: (Chapter 2) Week 3: Chapter 3: Automobile After covering the fundam to know how and what is of entals of personal auto insurance, the Ontario Automobile Policy is covered in order Readings: Chapter 3: Automobile Insurance Lecture videos: Chapter 3: Automobile Insurance Participation: Chapter 3 questions posted on Avenue and Print out OAP on Avenue Thursday, Sept 23 (11:30 am - 2:30 pm) Live online class via Zoom: (Chapter 3)
+Thursday, Sept 8 (2:30 pm - 5:20 pm) Readings: Chapter 1: Risk, Risk Management and Insurance Review Lecture videos: Chapter 1: Risk, Risk Management and Insurance Participation: Prepare Chapter 1 questions posted on Avenue for online class Group Assignment: Make groups of 3-5 students for group assignments Week 2: Chapter 2: Backdrop to Insurance and Insurance Law This chapter provides the underpinnings of insurance rates as well as the essence of Contracts - all insurance policies are contracts - and Negligence - the basis for the need for liability insurance Thursday, Sept 15 (2:30 pm - 5:20 pm) Readings: Chapter 2: Backdrop to Insurance and Insurance Law Review Lecture videos: Chapter 2: Backdrop to Insurance and Insurance Law Participation: Chapter 2 questions posted on Avenue Group Assignment: Group leader to email list of group members and chosen assignment topic to instructor Week 3: Chapter 3: Automobile Insurance After covering the fundamentals of personal auto insurance, the Ontario Automobile Policy is covered in order to know how and what is covered.
+Thursday, Sept 22 (2:30 pm - 5:20 pm) Readings: Chapter 3: Automobile Insurance Lecture videos: Chapter 3: Automobile Insurance Participation: Chapter 3 questions posted on Avenue and Print out OAP on Avenue